top of page

 Rat Poison

-The first thing to do when u have suspected that your pet has consumed rat poison is to induce vomiting using hydrogen peroxide orally at 1 tablespoon for large dogs and a teaspoon for puppies and small dogs.
-The pet should be rushed to a clinic so that the antidote, vitamin K1 can be given.
-Signs of rat poisoning include: bleeding from the gums, rectum and blood in the urine.
+If you suspect your pet has ingested rat poison, the first step is to induce vomiting using hydrogen peroxide—1 tablespoon for large dogs and 1 teaspoon for small dogs and puppies.
+It’s crucial to take your pet to a clinic promptly for the antidote, vitamin K1.
+Signs of rat poisoning may include bleeding from the gums, rectum, and blood in the urine.

-We now have our own PayPal account for easier donations.
-Alternitvely, you
+We now have a dedicated PayPal for convenient donations, and you can

 How young can a dog be to be spayed or neutered?